-34. BUSINESS REGULATION I. Three hours.
-Casebook to be announced and assigned materials.
+34. BUSINESS REGULATION.
+Three hours.
+Casebook (to be announced) and assigned materials.
 Professor THOMPSON.

-Constitutional and historical background of business regulation; general scope of regulation at common law; regulation of public service enterprises, creation of the relation of public utility proprietor and patron, the historical rights and duties arising therefrom, performance of the service, termination of the relation; special duties of the innkeeper and of the carrier; regulation of air transportation; radio regulation; rural electric cooperatives; legal aspects of governmental and municipal ownership and operation of public utilities; interrelation of state and federal administrative agencies.
+Constitutional and historical background of business regulation; general scope of regulation at common law; regulation of public service enterprises, creation of the relation of public utility proprietor and patron, the historical rights and duties arising therefrom, performance of the service, termination of the relation; special duties of the innkeeper and of the carrier; regulation of air transportation, petroleum pipe lines, interstate gas and electricity transmission, rural electric cooperatives, radio and communications; legal aspects of governmental and municipal ownership and operation of public utilities.